-Six months ago, they were grinding it out at low stakes and seeing no results.
-But in almost no time at all, the team had generated over $100,000.
+Six months prior, they were grinding it out at low stakes and seeing no results.
+But in almost no time, the team had generated over $100,000.

 It wasn’t just the money or the stakes that had changed.
 Their attitudes toward the game were completely different.
 They were more confident and positive than they had ever been.
 Poker was fun again.

 At that point I realized we had created something special.
 Coaching For Profits became the company’s flagship program.
-Since then, we have refined our training programs and expanded the team to over twenty members.
+Since then, we have continued to refine our training program and expanded the team to over thirty members.